Signed in as:

-Black Farmers Index started as a solutions-based journalism project launched by Ark Republic on April 14, 2020 as a way to provide a small list of Black farmers to address the rising issues of food security during the global pandemic.
+Black Farmers Index started as a solutions-based journalism project launched by Ark Republic on April 14, 2020 as a way to provide a small list of Black farmers to address the shortages of resources during the global pandemic.
+We started with two questions: Who would be affected first when there is a food shortage?
+And, how can I be a part of the solution?

 Initially, the list was 150 farmers.
-Today we have over 1,000 row crop farmers, ranchers, poultry farmers, vegetable and fruit producers, grains and nut harvesters, beekeepers, fisherfolk, oystermen, foresters, foragers, vinters and more.
+Today we have over approximately 1,300 row crop farmers, small-to-medium sized growers, ranchers, poultry farmers, vegetable and fruit producers, grains and nut harvesters, beekeepers, fisherfolk, oystermen, foresters, foragers, vintners and more.

 How did we grow?
-Because of the overwhelming response from the public during the George Floyd protests, when Juneteenth came along, there was an explosion of people across racial and social lines interested in supported Black growers.
+Because of the overwhelming response from the public during the George Floyd protests, when Juneteenth came along, there was an explosion of people across racial and social lines interested in supported Black growers and closing the deep fissures in food and agriculture.
 Quickly, the Index organically evolved into its own identity.

 Today we focus on several main areas: